killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

  > What action do you want to take?
 ```

 I won't even show any decompilation in this writeup because the functions behind these menu items aren't playing any tricks on us.
-They really are just making allocations with `malloc`, resizing allocations with `realloc`, writing data to allocated areas, and then calling the `win` function if the a heap block contains the string s`Ez W` (called with option "4" of "Retrieve Flag").
+They really are just making allocations with `malloc`, resizing allocations with `realloc`, writing data to allocated areas, and then calling the `win` function if a heap block we can't seem to control contains the string `Ez W` (called with option "[4] Retrieve Flag").

 There *are* two things you need to know from the decompilation though...

 1. The "Edit Allocation" option uses `gets`, so we can overflow our heap buffers
 2. The "Retrieve Flag" option calls `malloc(32)`, which is relevant for the condition mentioned above

 Excellent!
 This must be a UAF challenge!
-This means we will have to do something like `allocate`, then `realloc` and try to trick the heap manager into using different memory instead of just extending th memory.
+This means we will have to do something like `allocate`, then `realloc` and try to trick the heap manager into using different memory instead of just extending the same memory region.

 Per the `realloc` man pages: